What is Cervical Foraminotomy?

 Who needs a Cervical Foraminotomy?

 Cervical Foraminotomy is suggested for patients who have bone spurs or herniated discs that are causing cervical nerve root compression.
-Symptoms of cervical nerve root compression include pain in neck and shoulders.
+Symptoms of cervical nerve root compression include pain in the neck and shoulders.
 Pins and needles, numbness, tingling, or weakness in the hands and arms are also symptoms.

 - If there is evidence of severe weakness